NLSA at the West Reservoir Centre

 Boats available at Stoke Newington

-Laser (full sail and small sail 4.7)
+Laser (Sails - full, radial and small 4.7)

 How to rig a Laser

 Tips on how to rig a Laser and take care of the boat.